About the Journal

 Peer Review Process

-Papers are double-blind peer reviewed within four weeks by the Editorial Board Members represented from 17 countries.
+Papers are double-blind peer-reviewed within 3 weeks by the International Editorial Board Members represented from 16 countries.
 Papers are assessed based on seven criteria as follows:-

 Open Access Policy